Small Space, Big Reward

 Now that you understand some of the basic needs of your intended garden take some time and evaluate your space.
 You might have more room to grow than you realize.

 If you have a fence or an east-facing wall, you can plant vertically.
 A well-built, raised garden can accommodate small to medium-sized plants like greens, trellis-loving beans, and virtually all herbs.
-Tomatoes do well in vertical gardens, which can be bought at home and garden shops or online.
-If you have room for at least a four square foot bed, consider building it in levels using cinderblocks or railroad ties.
+Tomatoes do well in vertical gardens, which you can buy at home and garden shops or online.
+If you have room for at least a four-square-foot bed, consider building it in levels using cinderblocks or railroad ties.
 Each stepped section can accommodate plants with different water and soil needs while keeping the root systems separate.

 Find unusual spaces